wizards-of-lua/wizards-of-lua/docs/_modules/World.md

         The spawn point is a certain point in this world where [Players](/module/Player) will spawn when they enter the world the first time, or when their personal spawn point is somehow not accessible anymore.
+  - name: time
+    type: 'number (long)'
+    access: r/w
+    description: |
+        The 'time' is the number of game ticks that have passed since the world has been created.
+But in contrast to [Time.gametime](/modules/Time#gametime) this value can be modified by operators using the <tt>/time</tt> command.
 functions:
   - name: canSeeSky
     parameters: pos